 Make the Pumpkin-Pecan Spread

-In a mixing bowl, combine the pumpkin puree, pumpkin pie spice, brown sugar, and pinch of salt to the bowl.
+- In a mixing bowl, combine the pumpkin puree, pumpkin pie spice, brown sugar, and salt to the bowl.
 Fold the three together until the mixture is well-combined.
 Set this aside.

 Form and Pan the Babka

 - Once the dough has completed its first rising, punch down the dough to dispel the gas that has developed during proofing.Turn the dough out onto a lightly floured surface, then roll the dough out into a 20x10-inch rectangle.